aesopagency/aesop-candidate-test/README.md

 Do not trust the incoming JSON in any way, expect it to be malformed or with missing data so make sure you do the proper checks wherever you feel more appropriate (you can edit the sub-components if you wish to do so).

-Document your findings and add any comments of your researches on the `NOTES.md` file at the end of the exercise
+Document your findings and add any comments of your research on the `NOTES.md` file at the end of the exercise

-## Exercise 3: Troubleshooting code
+## Exercise 3: Troubleshooting existing code

 Your exercise folder is the following: `./exercises/3-troubleshoot/`.